top of page

 Much of Bryan's work is set in beautiful Northern California, often focusing particularly on the contrast between socioeconomic classes in one of the most expensive regions in the world.
 See some of Bryan's recent publications below!

-Nominated for Best of the Net 2025!
+Nominated for Best Microfiction 2025!

 Recent Publications